fulin426/city-discover-api-capstone/readme.md

 When I'm traveling to a new city the typical things I look for are local foods, sights, and shopping areas.
 I also would like to know the current weather conditions before going out to explore.

 ## Use Case
-This app uses information from foursquare to display venue information and photos near the location provided in the search.
+This app uses information from Foursquare to display venue information and photos near the location provided in the search.
 The app also includes current weather information from OpenWeatherMap.

 ## User Stories
 As a vistor I want to search by a city name in order to find out the weather, food, shops, and sights.